cellsmere/tickt/README.md

 tickt
 =====

-an internal ticketing system designed for entry workflow
+an internal ticketing system designed around entry workflow

+php using codeigniter framework and mysql